Responsorial Psalm 40:2; 4ab,7-8a,8b-9,10-11

 R. Here am I Lord; I come to do your will.

-Blessed are the poor in spirit; for theirs is the kingdom of heaven.
+for theirs is the kingdom of heaven.

-Luke 12:32-34
+GOSPEL Luke 12:32-34

 Hence I give thanks and boast in the Lord, who, one and the same throughout the world, produces his love in his people through the Holy Spirit whom he pours out upon all flesh.
 With the flow of the river he gladdens his city among whose citizens he rightly established you to be the first among the princes of his people in your apostolic see.
 Likewise, he wanted me, whom he raised up when I was downtrodden, and lifted up from the earth when I was destitute, to be numbered among your associates.
 But I am more grateful for that gift of the Lord by which he established a place for me in your heart and allowed me so to penetrate your affections that I might claim a personal trust in your love.
 Moved by such kindnesses and gifts, I could not love you in a merely casual or negligent way.

-But you should know everything about me and you should be aware that I am a sinner lf long standing, it is not so long ago that I was led out of darkness and the shadow of death; only recently have I begun to breathe in the air of life; only recently have I put my hand to the plough and taken up the cross of Christ.
+But you should know everything about me and you should be aware that I am a sinner of long standing, it is not so long ago that I was led out of darkness and the shadow of death; only recently have I begun to breathe in the air of life; only recently have I put my hand to the plough and taken up the cross of Christ.
 I need to be helped by your prayers to persevere to the end.
 And if you should lighten my burden by your intercession, this is the reward that will be added on to your merits, for the holy man who helps a laborer (I dare not call myself a brother) will be exalted like a great city.

 We have sent to you a loaf of bread in token of our unity; it symbolizes as well the substance of the Trinity.
 By accepting it you will make it a bread of blessing.